 \section{Equation of state and neutron star}

 After discussing the parameter estimation and NM properties around saturation density, we are now ready to study the NS properties by extrapolating the EOS obtained above to compact star density.

-However, during the extrapolation, we find that when using \(\sigma_{\pi N}\)-\(75^+\) which satisfies all physical constraints listed in Tables~\ref{tab:mass} and~\ref{tab:nm}, the real number solution of RMF EOM vanishes after certain density.
-We illustrate the solutions of EOMs of $\omega$ and $\sigma$ fields at densities $n=4.015~n_0$ (upper panel) and $n=4.050~n_0$ (lower panel) in Fig.~\ref{fig:sol-plane}.
-It is found that, at densities below \(4.015n_0\), the EOMs have two real number solutions, one for the physical solution developed from the vacuum solution and the other is the unphysical solution which is not zero at vacuum, but the number of solutions reduces to one around \(4.015n_0\).
+However, during the extrapolation, we find that when using \(\sigma_{\pi N}\)-\(75^+\), which satisfies all physical constraints listed in Tables~\ref{tab:mass} and~\ref{tab:nm}, the real number solution of the RMF equation of motion (EOM) vanishes after certain density.
+In Fig.~\ref{fig:sol-plane}, we illustrate the solutions of EOM of $\omega$ and $\sigma$ fields at densities $n=4.015~n_0$ (upper panel) and $n=4.050~n_0$ (lower panel).
+It is found that, at densities below \(4.015n_0\), the EOM have two real number solutions, one for the physical solution developed from the vacuum solution and the other is the unphysical solution that is not zero at vacuum, but the number of solutions reduces to 1 around \(4.015n_0\).
 However, after \(4.015n_0\) no real number solution can be found, as shown in the lower panel for \(n = 4.050~n_0\).
-This observation indicates that the EOMs is not applicable for neutron matter above such density with this parameter set because of the fact that the mean field $\sigma$ should be real by definition.
+This observation indicates that the EOM are not applicable for neutron matter above such density with this parameter set because of the fact that the mean field $\sigma$ should be real by definition.